skinmicrobiome/gut-microbiome-ML/README.md

 # gut-microbiome-ML

-The STORMS Checklist for "Predicting cancer immunotherapy response from gut microbiomes using machine learning models".
+The STORMS Checklist and supplementary tables for "Predicting cancer immunotherapy response from gut microbiomes using machine learning models".